deepanshs/csdmpy/docs/getting_started.rst

 dependent variables.
 Collectively, the dimensions form a multi-dimensional grid system, and the dependent variables populate this grid.
 In `csdmpy`,
-dimensions and dependent variables are structured as python's tuple object.
+dimensions and dependent variables are structured as list object.
-To access these tuples, use the :attr:`~csdmpy.CSDM.dimensions` and :attr:`~csdmpy.CSDM.dependent_variables` attribute of the CSDM object, respectively.
+To access these lists, use the :attr:`~csdmpy.CSDM.dimensions` and :attr:`~csdmpy.CSDM.dependent_variables` attribute of the CSDM object, respectively.
 For example,